PeizhuoLi/ganimator/README.md

 This pre-trained model takes the position and orientation of root joint from `traj-example.bvh`.
 If the conditional source file is not specified, the script will sample a trajectory from a pre-traiend regular generator as the condition.

+Additionally, `--interactive=1` option will generate the animation with interactive mode.
+In this mode, the condition information will be fed into the generator gradually.
+It is conceptually an interactive generation, but not an interactive demo that can be controlled with a keyboard or gamepad.

 For more details about specifying conditional joints, please refer to [Training a Conditional Generator](https://github.com/PeizhuoLi/ganimator#training-a-conditional-generator).

 ## Acknowledgements